Sheaf quantization in Weinstein symplectic manifolds: Antimicrolocalization

 \begin{corollary} In the situation above, after possibly shrinking $B$, we have \begin{enumerate} \item[($1'$)] $\ssupp(\cF')|_B \subset B \times (W \cup 0)$. \end{enumerate} \end{corollary} \begin{proof} If not, there exists a sequence $(x_i, \xi_i) \in \ssupp(\cF')$, with $x_i \to 0$, but $\xi_i \not \in W \cup 0$.
 Since $W$ and $\ssupp(\cF')$ are conic, we may assume $|\xi_i| = 1$ and the sequence converges $\xi_i \to \xi_\infty$.
 Since $\ssupp(\cF')$ is closed, we have $(0, \xi_\infty) \in \ssupp(\cF')|_0 \subset W \cup 0$ with $ |\xi_\infty| = 1$, hence $\xi_\infty \in W$.
 But $W$ is open so ultimately $\xi_i \in W$. \end{proof}

-The proof given in \cite[Proposition 6.1.4]{kashiwara-schapira} involves $\cF \in \sh(X)$ only through its singular support $\ssupp(\cF) \subset T^*X$, and the sheaf $F'$ is constructed functorially.
+The proof given in \cite[Proposition 6.1.4]{kashiwara-schapira} involves $\cF \in \sh(X)$ only through its microsupport $\ssupp(\cF) \subset T^*X$, and the sheaf $\cF'$ is constructed functorially.
 In addition the cutoff functor makes sense for any $\cF$; only its properties depend on the asserted condition on the microsupport of $\cF$.
 In other words what their argument actually shows is: